Drawing Joy

 Portraits (Part II)

 Here we build on the previous module to introduce expression, emotion (joy!), character.
 Using interactive exercises we see what we can adapt in our references to make our portraits really stand out.
-By the end, you’ll feel more confident in creating portraits that feel alive and personal.

 Objects